-At the basic level, the purpose is of communication across parties with whom we would like to establish linkages that are necessary to overcome isolation.
+At the basic level, the purpose of networking is of communication across parties with whom we would like to establish linkages that are necessary to overcome isolation.
 Networking allows the free flow of experiences and ideas across individuals and groups.
 Communication in a network can be initiated by anyone and received by anyone.
 This is the most crucial purpose of a network.
 The Internet is a classic example for this.

-Secondly, solidarity across parties, the sharing of good ideas, and support during a crisis is very important for the existence of any network.
+The second purpose is solidarity across parties, the sharing of good ideas, and support during a crisis.
+These are very important for the existence of any network.
 Solidarity could be either material or emotional.
 In solidarity, there is an element of mutual accountability.

-The third purpose is of influencing others - the pubic at large, the political parties, the media, the corporate sector, etc. The shared analysis and common vision among various actors of civil society form the basis of influencing public policy.
+The third purpose of networking is to influence others - the pubic at large, the political parties, the media, the corporate sector and so on.
+The shared analysis and common vision among various actors of civil society form the basis of influencing public policy.
 Public policy in the contemporary context may be made by a local, regional, or national government; or a bilateral agency, a multilateral agency, or other actors such as multi-national companies at the national and global levels.